webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 Shaders are written in a language called
 [WebGPU Shading Language (WGSL)](https://gpuweb.github.io/gpuweb/wgsl/) which is often pronounced wig-sil.
-WGSL is a strongly typed language which we'll try to go over more details in [another article](webgpu-wgsl.html).
+WGSL is a strongly typed language which we'll try to go over in more detail in [another article](webgpu-wgsl.html).
-For now I'm hoping with a little explanation you can infer some basics.
+For now, I'm hoping with a little explanation you can infer some basics.

 Above we see a function called `vs` is declared with the `@vertex` attribute.
 This designates it as a vertex shader function.